Garage Exhaust Fan Installation – Step by Step Guide

 Make a square by cutting the pieces to size and nailing the ends together.

-Step 5: Preparing The Sidings
+Step 6: Preparing The Sidings

 The exterior vent must be installed under the siding, which requires several pieces of siding to be removed.
 A siding removal tool makes it easy to remove siding from walls.

 As a result, you will be able to continue working on the hole.
-You will need to seal the hole’s edges with some flashing tape to help waterproof it.
+You will need to seal the hole’s edges with some flashing tape to waterproof it.

-Step 6: Construct A J Channel Frame For The Garage Vent
+Step 7: Construct A J Channel Frame For The Garage Vent

 The shutter vent should then be inserted and nailed to the wall studs.
 You can buy a shutter vent separately if your model does not come with one.